stevehoover/drop4game/README.md

 # Drop4

-A Makerchip library for a 4-in-a-row game with the gameplay of Hasbro's Connect4 game.
+A Makerchip library for a 4-in-a-row game with the gameplay of Hasbro's Connect 4 game.

 # Compete